jackneer/jackneer.github.io/content/fisrt-post-with-pelican.md

 Slug: first-post-with-pelican
 Author: Jack

 From JekyII, Hugo and then Pelican, I am always looking for different ways of doing things.
 JekyII and Hugo are great, got more then what I need to make a blog.
 They have a great number of market share, supporting communities.
 If you are looking for a static site generator, they are one of the kind.
 Now, I am moving forward.
 Since leaning Python now, I want to do as many as possible with Python.
 After googling, Pelican goes into my house.
-Let me show you waht I have done.
+Let me show you what I have done.

 Python and git is required.
 I have python3 here.

 ## Setup Pelican

-- create a project forder
+- create a project folder

 ```
 mkdir myblog
 cd myblog
 ```

-- create python virutal environment
+- create python virtual environment

 ```
 python3 -m venv venv